Synthesis (Evanescence album): Conception

-Synthesis was announced by Lee in a video posted on Evanescence's Facebook page on May 10, 2017.
+Lee announced Synthesis in a video posted on Evanescence's Facebook page on May 10, 2017.
 She stated that the album's title emerged from it being "the synthesis, the combination, the contrast, the synergy between the organic and the synthetic and also the past and present".
 The album is about "orchestra and electronica".
 Lee and the band went through their music catalog and selected songs "that are made to be heard in this way".
 The traditional rock instruments were replaced with "full orchestration and a completely synthetic world of beats and sounds" for this album.
 Lee said that it is not a remix, but songs re-worked "from the ground up", with "different tempos, different parts, intros and outros, segways and new pieces, and putting this all together like one big piece of music", likening it to a soundtrack.
 The album employs an entire orchestra with a variety of instruments.
 It contains two new original songs.

 Lee felt inspired and challenged with Synthesis; part of the approach was "sometimes less is more", Lee adding that "at some point, you have to take something away to hear more of the raw power of a song, to expose its fragile but courageous heart."
 Lee acknowledged that the project is a risk, "because you're taking music that already worked, people already liked it and it's been there for a long time, and you're gonna go in and mess with it, change it, and show it to them in a different way that they might not like".
 Synthesis is a "total passion project", she said.
 "There are so many layers in our music underneath the huge drums and guitars.
 I've always wanted to shine a light on some of the gorgeous David Campbell arrangements and programming elements in our songs, and that idea snowballed into completely re-doing them with full orchestra, not just strings, elaborate programming and experimentation".
 She deemed it a fun experience that became "something bigger because you're really starting from scratch on the songs", and found the musical journey to be therapeutic.
 Lee said that she was excited about the new instrumental material on the album, as well as touring with an orchestra for the first time in Evanescence's career.